chm-diederichs/minisign/README.md

 `minisign` is a CLI tool to perform minisign operations.

-The functions are defined in `minisign.js`.
+All functions are defined in `minisign.js`.

 ### Usage